Huanzhuo/huanzhuo.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-My name is Huanzhuo Wu.
-I am a telecommunication researcher at Nokia in Munich, after finishing my research position at the Deutsche Telekom Chair of Communication Networks (ComNets), TU Dresden, Germany.
-My particular research interests are Mobile Network Architecture and In-network Computing/Edge Computing in 5G-Advanced and 6G, with numerous peer-reviewed <a href="/publications/">publications</a>.
+My name is Huanzhuo Wu, and I am currently a telecommunications researcher at Nokia in Munich, Germany.
+Prior to this, I held a research position at the Deutsche Telekom Chair of Communication Networks (ComNets) at TU Dresden, Germany.
+My primary research interests lie in Mobile Network Architecture and In-Network/Edge Computing, with a focus on 5G-Advanced and 6G technologies, with numerous peer-reviewed <a href="/publications/">publications</a>.
 <!-- In addition, I am in charge of applying and managing <a href="/projects/">research projects</a> with leading research institutions and companies. -->
 <!-- My current work includes contributing to <a href="/projects/">research projects</a>, and <a href="/teaching/">teaching/supervising students</a> of the faculty. -->

-I pursued my Ph.D. in telecommunications engineering at ComNets, TU Dresden from 2017 to 2022.
-Prior to that, I hold a Master of Science in Computer Science at TU Dresden with honors in 2016.
-During my studies, I worked as a student assistant at TU Dresden and completed internships at BMW AG in 2015 and Audi China in 2016.
-In 2011, I received my Bachelor's degree in Computer Science from Chang'an University, China.
+I completed my Ph.D. in Telecommunications Engineering at ComNets, TU Dresden, from 2017 to 2022.
+Before that, I earned a Master of Science in Computer Science with honors from TU Dresden in 2016.
+During my studies, I gained practical experience through internships at BMW AG (2015) and Audi China (2016), and worked as a student assistant at TU Dresden.
+I received my Bachelor’s degree in Computer Science from Chang’an University, China, in 2011.

-For you to take along with from this visit, here is my <a href="/cv/">CV</a>.
-In addition to this website, my coding projects and publications can also be found on  <a href="https://github.com/huanzhuo">Github<i class="fab fa-github"></i></a> and <a href="https://scholar.google.com/citations?user=gutctJYAAAAJ&hl">Google Scholar<i class="ai ai-google-scholar"></i></a>, and I am available for contact via <a href="mailto:wuhuanzhuo@gmail.com">email<i class="fas fa-envelope"></i></a> and on <a href="https://www.linkedin.com/in/huanzhuo-wu-4574878b" title="LinkedIn">LinkedIn<i class="fab fa-linkedin"></i></a>.
+Feel free to explore my <a href="/cv/">CV</a>, or visit my <a href="https://scholar.google.com/citations?user=gutctJYAAAAJ&hl">Google Scholar<i class="ai ai-google-scholar"></i></a> profile for my publications.
+You can also reach me via <a href="mailto:wuhuanzhuo@gmail.com">email<i class="fas fa-envelope"></i></a> or connect with me on <a href="https://www.linkedin.com/in/huanzhuo-wu-4574878b" title="LinkedIn">LinkedIn<i class="fab fa-linkedin"></i></a>.

 <br>
 <br>